unspecifier/quizzler/src/markdown/nha-modules.md

 Which of the following requires a patient's authorization prior to disclosure?

-© Protected health information (PHI)
+- ✅ Protected health information (PHI)

-CORRECT ire

 A patient's PHI requires an authorization from the patient before that information can be disclosed to another party.

-© Workers' comp
+- ❌ Workers' comp
-INCORRECT

 Workers’ compensation claims do not require patient authorization for release of history and treatment plan information related to an accepted claim.

-© Release of information log
+- ❌ Release of information log

-INCORRECT

 The information log is a tracking system that is used to identify where health information was released and who authorized the release.

-© Treatment, payment, and hea
+- ❌ Treatment, payment, and hea

-INCORRECT

 TPO is an exception to the rule for requiring authorization; all of these actions can be performed without a patient's authorization.